Al-Bassa: British Mandate

-1938 massacre
+Arab Revolt and 1938 massacre

-In 1938, during the 1936–1939 Arab revolt in Palestine, the village was the scene of a massacre committed by British soldiers.
-On September 6, 1938, four soldiers of the Royal Ulster Rifles (RUR) were killed when their armoured car ran over a land mine near the village.
-In retaliation, British forces burnt the village down.
-After that, perhaps a few days later, about 50 Arabs from the village were collected by the RUR and some attached Royal Engineers.
+On 7 September 1938 a massacre of Palestinian Arabs was perpetrated by the British Army in the village.
+The massacre was committed as a part of British efforts to suppress the 1936-1939 Arab Revolt in Palestine, and was conducted by a company of the Royal Ulster Rifles (RUR) and a detachment of the 11th Hussars.
+The village was razed and about 50 Arabs from the village were collected by the RUR and some attached Royal Engineers.
 Some who tried to run away were shot.
 Then, according to British testimony, the remainder were put onto a bus which was forced to drive over a land mine laid by the soldiers, destroying the bus and killing many of the occupants.
 The village's inhabitants were then forced to dig a pit and throw all the remnants of the maimed bodies into it.
-Arab accounts added torture and other brutality.
-The total death toll was about 20.
+Arab accounts reported torture and other brutality.
+At least 20 Palestinians were killed in the attack.

+The village of al-Bassa was targeted as a punitive reprisal operation after four Royal Ulster Rifles soldiers were killed and two seriously wounded by a landmine on September 6.
+Professor Mark McGovern of Edge Hill University states that the attack on al-Bassa was part of a pattern of British counterinsurgency tactics:

+"Nor was the massacre at al-Bassa an isolated incident.
+Rather, it was part of a much wider policy of ‘reprisals’ that marked the British Mandate’s repression of the Arab Revolt.
+As conflict escalated this official reprisals policy saw houses blown up, or groups of houses demolished, property looted, food stores systematically destroyed, forced labour, ‘punitive village occupations’, the imposition of crushing collective fines and wholesale destruction of ‘bad villages’.
+Torture centres were set up and many Arab prisoners shot ‘while trying to escape’.
+‘Special Night Squads’, consisting of British and Jewish settler policemen and moving at night (often disguised as Arabs) terrorised Arab villages, humiliating and killing Arab civilians."

 In 2022, a Nablus businessman, Munib al-Masri (88) who was shot by British troops in 1944, after an independent review of documentation by two international legal scholars, Luis Moreno Ocampo and Ben Emmerson, stated that he would present the British government with a 300 page dossier on this and other incidents, seeking accountability and a formal apology for abuses during the period of the British mandate.